 And here is the current Austrian Minister for Family and Youth, Dr. Sophie Karmasin.
 49 years old, with two children, Dr Sophie Karmasin has achieved a Doctorate in Psychology on “consumer behavior in the health market”, from 1993 to 2013, for 13 years she has pursued a very successful career in industry, most recently as Managing Director/CEO of a major market research company, before becoming party independent Minister of Family and Youth.
 She is not affiliated with any political party, but independent politician since 2013.

 Expanding the solution space: wouldn’t it be better to have at least one woman on a committee promoting women’s empowerment?

-Compare Family and Youth Minister Dr Sophie Karmasin with the all-male “woman act.” committee promoting women’s equality in Japan’s Kanagawa Prefecture, wouldn’t it be better to have at least one woman on a committee promoting women?
+Compare Family and Youth Minister Dr Sophie Karmasin with the almost all-male “woman act.” committee promoting women’s equality in Japan’s Kanagawa Prefecture, wouldn’t it be better to have more women on the committee promoting women in leadership?
 But unless you are familiar on how this is done in other countries, your solution space is limited to what you know.